Jamie95187/BankTechTest/README.md

 As a user,
 so that I can be sulk at my food expenditure
 I would like to see a number of my most recent transactions

+As a user,
+so that I won't get in trouble with my finances
+I would like to be stopped from going into an overdraft
 ```

 ## Testing